 This idea comes from the meatball subs at Subway.
 My husband loves them, so we wanted to find a way to recreate them at home!
 I consider it a copycat Subway Meatball Parm Sub.

-I personally love to use frozen meatballs in the recipe, but you can always make your own from scratch as well.
+I personally love to use frozen meatballs in the recipe, but you can always make your own meatballs from scratch as well.

 There’s something about throwing food into an air fryer for just a few minutes and having a fully cooked meal without much prep that warms my busy mom’s heart.